Trump warns he’s considering limited strikes as Iranian diplomat says proposed deal is imminent - Boston News, Weather, Sports | WHDH 7News

 Tehran has long insisted that any negotiations should only focus on its nuclear program and that it hasn’t been enriching uranium since U.S. and Israeli strikes last June on Iranian nuclear sites.
 Trump said at the time that the strikes had “obliterated” Iran’s nuclear sites, but the exact damage is unknown as Tehran has barred international inspectors.

-Iran has also insisted that its nuclear program is peaceful.
-The U.S. and others suspect it is aimed at eventually developing weapons.
+Although Iran insists its nuclear program is peaceful, the U.S. and others suspect it is aimed at eventually developing weapons.

 Trump’s comments have faced pushback from some lawmakers who say the president should get Congress’ approval before any strike.